the-turing-way/the-turing-way/book/website/communication/presentations/presentations-personal-stories.md

 If you just deliver the talk, finish and leave, you lose the possibility of generating contacts or being approachable, which are two of the main goals of this type of event.

 Regarding the materials, make sure that they are accessible.
-As I mentioned before, work to make them as accessible as possible (legible fonts, contrasting sizes and colors, speaker's notes, alternative text in the images) and that they are licensed.
+As I mentioned before, work to make them as accessible as possible (legible fonts, contrasting sizes and colours, speaker's notes, alternative text in the images) and that they are licensed.

 When I prepare a talk, when budgeting the time it takes me to put it together, I add a day or two more to check its accessibility.
 The license is fundamental to let your audience know how they can reuse your material and, if they cannot reuse it, to make it clear.